aschey/platune/README.md

 ## Project Goals

 - Be simple to use with minimal configuration.
 Don't try support every possible use case.
-- Follow the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - the core code should be simple and extendable, non-essential functionality should be implemented separately
+- Follow the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - the core code should be simple and extendable, non-essential functionality should be implemented separately.
-- Strive for compatiblity with established tools and protocols where possible
+- Strive for compatiblity with established tools and protocols where possible.
-- Focus on local media playback, not streaming services (integration with streaming services may be added via plugins in the future)
+- Focus on local media playback, not streaming services (integration with streaming services may be added via plugins in the future).
 - The GUI, TUI, and CLI will support all essential features.
 Extra functionality may only be available on the GUI.

 ### Comparison with MPD

 [MPD](https://www.musicpd.org/) is a similar music player app that has been around for a while.
-Compared to MPD, Platune aims to require less configuration to use and to make it much simpler to create custom clients for.
+Compared to MPD, Platune aims to require less configuration to use and to have a simpler process for creating custom clients.
 Platune also maintains a set of official clients that take advantage of all available functionality while MPD mainly relies on third-party clients.
 However, MPD is a much more stable and robust product that supports a variety of complex setups that Platune probably never will.